skypilot-org/skypilot/docs/source/examples/syncing-code-artifacts.rst

 - To :ref:`download files and artifacts from a cluster <downloading-files-and-artifacts>` - use :ref:`SkyPilot bucket mounting <sky-storage>` or :code:`rsync`

-Here, "upload" means uploading files from your local machine (or a cloud object store) to a SkyPilot cluster, while "download" means the reverse direction.
+Here, "upload" means uploading files from your local machine (or a cloud object storage) to a SkyPilot cluster, while "download" means the reverse direction.
 The same mechanisms work for both files and directories.

 .. _upload-code-and-project-files: